May 17, 1955

 He was member of rock band Martini Ranch, in the 1980s, they released debut studio album "Holy Cow" in 1988.

-Featured in music video for:
+Featured in music videos for:

 Pat Benatar "Shadows of the Night" (1982)